PolyCatDev/bash-factory/README.md

 # Bash Factory

-Here you will find all sorts of shell scripts
+Here you will find all sorts of automation scripts

 ## Categories